 - Use less detergent

-- Help preserve the environment through reduced water pollution and greenhouse gas emissions.
+- Help preserve the environment through reduced water consumption, pollution, and greenhouse gas emissions.

-High-efficiency washing machines are readily available at appliance retailers.
+High-efficiency washing machines are readily available in our region.
 However, some models offer greater savings than others.
 Ask your retailer to show you the water and energy savings for different models so you can compare.
-The following considerations might be useful to help you choose the the perfect machine.

 High-efficiency Washing Machine Models